IPsec Support

 - IPsec Configuration

 Use the following sample configuration files to configure the IPsec.
-Modification of the sample configuration files may be need to take advantage of additionally supported IPsec parameters for encryption, such as AES256 and other DH groups like 2, 5, 14-18, 22, 23, and 24.
+Modification of the sample configuration files may be needed to take advantage of additionally supported IPsec parameters for encryption, such as AES256 and other DH groups like 2, 5, 14-18, 22, 23, and 24.

 - Protocol: esp